lodricklawrence/dashboard_UI/README.md

 # Description

 ### Project origin
-Dashboard_UI is a backend project which i performed as one of the project given by my senior supervisors
+Dashboard_UI is a frontend project which i performed as one of the project given by my senior supervisors

 ### What it can do
 Dashboard_UI is a frontend project which displays well created and designed dashboard for User Interface uses.